Please read our privacy and cookies policy along with the references in full.

 P4.1 We may disclose your personal data to any member of our group of companies (this means our subsidiaries, our ultimate holding company and all its subsidiaries) insofar as reasonably necessary for the purposes, and on the legal bases, set out in this policy.

-P4.2 We may disclose your personal data to our insurers and/or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.
+P4.2 We may disclose your personal data to our insurers or professional advisers insofar as reasonably necessary for the purposes of obtaining or maintaining insurance coverage, managing risks, managing security, obtaining professional advice, or the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 P4.6 In addition to the specific disclosures of personal data set out in this Section P4, we may disclose your personal data where such disclosure is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.
 We may also disclose your personal data where such disclosure is necessary for the establishment, exercise or defence of legal claims, whether in court proceedings or in an administrative or out-of-court procedure.

 P4.5 Data may be handled by our technology services providers.
 We will share your data with our technology service providers only to the extent necessary for the purposes of providing services to you and dealing with complaints and queries.
-Some of these providers may involve the transfer of data to countries with different or no data protection laws compared to that of the UK.
+Some of these providers may involve the transfer of data to countries with different or no data protection laws compared to that of the United Kingdom (UK).

 P5.
 INTERNATIONAL TRANSFERS OF YOUR PERSONAL DATA